-Gas drop in cooktops (if so equipped)
+Gas Drop-In Cooktops (if so equipped)

-Drop in cooktops add compact high efficiency cooking performance to your recreation vehicle.
 Depending on your model, it may be equipped with either a 2 burner or 3 burner cooktop.
 The 2 burner match-light cooktop has two 6500 BTU/H burners with control panel.

-The 3 burner piezo-igniter cooktop has one front 9000 BTU/H burner and two rear 5200 BTU/H burners.
+The 3-burner piezo-igniter cooktop has (1) front 9000 BTU/H burner and two rear 5200 BTU/H burners.
 The 3 burner cooktop is also equipped with a control panel.